-In addition, the Committee discussed requiring letters of reference.
+References: In addition, the Committee revisited a discussion requiring letters of reference.
 Ultimately, letters of reference are important to determine if the individual or team would be able to work with abutters and the community.
 The Committee thinks it is important for the individuals selected to work with the community and to be like ambassadors to the community and the fisheries industry.
 The committee unanimously decided to advise the BOS to include three (3) letters of reference from non-family members and non-business partners.
+Bob Wigmore suggested that letters of reference would not show anything and not be valuable in evaluating an application.
+The committee strongly disagreed with that and tailored the reference questions to prompt direct responses regarding motivation; quality and completeness of work; innovative and creative approaches to implementation and business challenges; and responsiveness and overall quality of working relationships with relevant individuals.
+If a reference could speak directly to those criteria, then references would be able to help to determine qualified applicants.